Who to contact about travel impacted by Covid-19 >>

 We have crafted and created some incredible experiences so that you make the most of your time in Cambodia and get beyond the obvious.
 We do everything we can to avoid contrived and touristy experiences so that you see the authentic and real Cambodia and get to the heart of real communities.
 Examples include kayaking on Tonle Sap Lake, cycling through the temples of Angkor, a foodie tour on the back of a vintage Vespa, exploring Angkor Wat with experts such as Dr Damian Evans and taking a helicopter to remote corners of the country.
 It’s also possible to meet with one of the survivors of S21 and enjoy a private dinner surrounded by paddy fields.
 We really feel we offer some of the most unique and exclusive experiences in Cambodia and have taken great lengths to make sure you do this in style.

-Cambodians love celebrating and have more public vacations than most countries on earth!
-Public vacations in Cambodia center around four main themes; traditional farming celebrations, Buddhist festivals, the Royal Family and those recognizing independence from France and the Khmer Rouge.
+Cambodians love celebrating and have more public holidays than most countries on earth!
+Public holidays in Cambodia centre around four main themes; traditional farming celebrations, Buddhist festivals, the Royal Family and those recognizing independence from France and the Khmer Rouge.

 Arguably the most important festival is the Khmer New Year (April 14-16), which sees Cambodian families returning to their hometowns around the country.
 It marks the end of the long dry season, the beginning of the rainy season and the end of the harvest; put simply it celebrates abundance and food.
 During this time families will place small shrines outside their houses that are decorated with candles and infused with incense that they burn all day.
 The ritual washing of Buddha statues, the elderly and oneself is also highly important, intended to bring luck for the rest of the year.
 From a travel perspective, we typically suggest that guests avoid the week of New Year celebrations, as many sites can be quite crowded with domestic celebrations.